ramyabala221190/NodeExpressMicroservice-II/README.md

 3. Sign csr with root ca and generate .crt file using product-config.ext openssl x509 -req -CA rootCA.crt -CAkey rootCA.key -in product.csr -out product.crt -days 365 -CAcreateserial -extfile product-config.ext

-Below are the contents of the product-config.ext
+Below are the contents of the product-config.ext.
+Observe that the docker service names are also there in the subjectAltName.

 authorityKeyIdentifier=keyid,issuer
 basicConstraints=CA:FALSE